PoliticalGraveyard.com

 Duckworth, Henry See William Henry Duckworth

 Duckworth, Howard L. — of Calhoun County, Mich.
 Republican.
-Candidate in primary for Michigan state house of representatives from Calhoun County 2nd District, 1942.
+Candidate for Michigan state house of representatives from Calhoun County 2nd District, 1942.
 Presumed deceased.
 Burial location unknown.

 Duckworth, J. Lon — of Atlanta, Fulton County, Ga.
 Democrat.
 Delegate to Democratic National Convention from Georgia, 1944; Georgia Democratic state chair, 1945.
 Presumed deceased.
 Burial location unknown.